ramkakarala/snkspectra/README.md

 # snkspectra

 A vibe-coded Python library for working with permutations and their representations in group theory.
-Even this README is written by AI.

 ## Overview

-snkspectra provides a clean implementation of the symmetric group Sₙ — the group of all permutations on n elements.
-It supports multiple standard notations, algebraic operations, cycle decomposition, sign computation, matrix representations, and the full symmetric group as a first-class object.
+Python code for noodling around with Sn mod Sk, or "Snk" for short.
+Snk models k choices out of n, e.g., the top 5 NBA players of all time.
+The library supports multiple standard notations, algebraic operations, cycle decomposition, sign computation, matrix representations, and the full symmetric group as a first-class object.

 ## Features